Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Looking back at Snake Falls on Maligne River 2025-08-15 12:36](attachments/202508151236-000.jpeg "Looking back at Snake Falls on Maligne River 2025-08-15 12:36")

-All three portages (Have a Smoke between Shelly and Keats, Spit Rock Falls between Keats and Chatterton, and Chatterton Falls between Shelly and Chatterton) were well traveled and were reasonably easy to walk, with the exception of Split Rocks Falls portage.
+All three portages (Have a Smoke between Shelley and Keats, Spit Rock Falls between Keats and Chatterton, and Chatterton Falls between Shelley and Chatterton) were well traveled and were reasonably easy to walk, with the exception of Split Rocks Falls portage.
 It one started with a steep climb that led to a boulder field.
 The boulders were 3 to 5 feet high with a gap between